 - Turn the light that has the IKEA bulb in on and off 6 times quickly, this resets its settings but maintains the firmware.

-- Turn off all other Hue lights, to prevent ZigBee interference, and if possible move the IKEA bulb near the Philips Hue hub.
-If it can touch the hub even better!When we did ours we added the bulb in a portable light we could put near the hub before moving the bulb later once added.
+- Turn off all other Hue lights, to prevent ZigBee interference, and if possible move the IKEA bulb near the Philips Hue hub, ideally 30 CM or less.When we did ours we put the bulb in a portable lamp so we could put next to the hub before moving the bulb later once added to the network.

 - Open the Hue app and search for the a bulb, in the same way you normally would.

 - The bulb will appear as ‘colour temperature light 1’